matthieu-git/amazonscraper1/README.md

-# This program scrapes the first page of search  results for the word "avocado" on amazon.ca
+# This program can scrape the first page of search results for the word "avocado" on amazon.ca and chapters.ca

-retrieve data by running "scrapy crawl amazon" from Terminal in the folder that contains scrapy.fg